-emissions amount to 5% of all carbon dioxide equivalent (CO_2e) emissions in the country.
-105
+public health and welfare within the meaning of the Clean Air Act.100 The oil and gas production industry is a significant emitter of this dangerous pollutant; its methane emissions amount to 5% of all carbon dioxide equivalent (CO_2e) emissions in the country.101

-Methane also reacts in the atmosphere to form ozone.
-As we discuss elsewhere, ozone is a major public health threat, linked to a wide range of maladies.
+Methane also reacts in the atmosphere to form ozone.102 As we discuss elsewhere, ozone is a major public health threat, linked to a wide range of maladies.
 In addition to these public health harms, ozone can damage vegetation, agricultural productivity, and cultural resources.
 Ozone is also a greenhouse gas, meaning that methane is doubly damaging to climate - first in its own right, and then as an ozone precursor.

-Volatile Organic Compounds (VOCs) and NO_x: The gas industry is also a major source of two other ozone precursors: VOCs and NO_x.
-The gas industry is also a major source of two other ozone precursors: VOCs and NO_x.
-VOCs are emitted from well drilling and completions, compressors, pneumatic devices, storage tanks, processing plants, and as fugitives from production and transmission.
-The primary sources of NO_x are compressor engines, turbines, and other engines used in drilling and hydraulic fracturing.
-NO_x is also produced when gas is flared or used for heating.
-110
+Volatile Organic Compounds (VOCs) and NO_x: The gas industry is also a major source of two other ozone precursors: VOCs and NO_x .103 VOCs are emitted from well drilling and completions, compressors, pneumatic devices, storage tanks, processing plants, and as fugitives from production and transmission.104 The primary sources of NO_x are compressor engines, turbines, and other engines used in drilling and hydraulic fracturing.105 NO_x is also produced when gas is flared or used for heating.106

 As a result of significant VOC and NO_x emissions associated with oil and gas development, numerous areas of the country with heavy concentrations of drilling are now suffering from serious ozone problems.
 For example, the Dallas Fort Worth area in Texas is home to substantial oil and gas development.
-Within the Barnett shale region, as of September 2011, there were more than 15,306 gas wells and another 3,212 wells permitted.
-Of the nine counties surrounding the Dallas Fort Worth area that EPA has designated as "nonattainment" for ozone, five contain significant oil and gas development.
-A 2009 study found that summertime emissions of smog-forming
+Within the Barnett shale region, as of September 2011, there were more than 15,306 gas wells and another 3,212 wells permitted.107 Of the nine counties surrounding the Dallas Fort Worth area that EPA has designated as "nonattainment" for ozone, five contain significant oil and gas